lachie83/etcd-cluster/README.md

 This repository is the [CloudCoreo](https://www.cloudcoreo.com) stack for etcd.

 ## Description
-This stack will add a scalable, highly availabe, self healing etcd cluster to your cloud environment.
+This stack will add a scalable, highly availabe, self healing etcd cluster to your cloud environment based on the [CloudCoreo leader election cluster here](http://hub.cloudcoreo.com/stack/leader-elect-cluster_35519).

 etcd is an open sourced, distributed, consistent key-value store from the folks over at CoreOS.